CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-3.md

    ![](./media/ss-54.png)

-   >Purpose of AzureSearchTool:
-   >- This tool provides an async MCP-compatible interface for agents to query the Azure Cognitive Search index and retrieve factual context snippets relevant to user queries.

-   >Environment-Based Configuration:
-   >- The tool reads Azure Search credentials — endpoint, API key, and index name — directly from environment variables, ensuring secure and flexible configuration.

-   >Core Search Functionality (search method):
-   >- The search() method sends an async POST request to the Azure Search REST API, fetching top-matching documents and concatenating their content fields into a single contextual string.

-   >Testing and Diagnostic Mode:
-   >- The file includes a built-in main() routine that loads environment variables, performs a live health check, and runs sample queries for quick standalone validation before agent integration.

 1. Once done, please save the file.
 Click on the **file** option from top menu, select **save** to save the file.

    ![](./media/ss-39.png)